lane-neuro/research-analytics-suite/neurobehavioral_analytics_suite/analytics/preloaded/transformations/README.md

 <!-- ABOUT THE SUBPACKAGE -->
 ## About The Subpackage

-The `transformations` subpackage within the Preloaded package defines and manages various transformation functions used in the NeuroBehavioral Analytics Suite (NBAS).
+The `transformations` subpackage within the `analytics/preloaded` package defines and manages various transformation functions used in the NeuroBehavioral Analytics Suite (NBAS).
 The key components of this subpackage include:

 - **JitterTransform**: A class to apply a jitter transformation to a given datapoint.
 - **OpticalDistortTransform**: A class to apply an optical distortion transformation to a given datapoint.